 Vision: Create, implement and enhance effective and efficient human resources and payroll software solutions through active cooperation of the membership.

+Section 3.
 Purpose

-Provide direction to the MnCCC Board regarding vendor selection and vendor contracts

-Determine and approve modifications or enhancements to existing software applications

-Identify the need for and requirements of new features and function

-Conduct business necessary to the operation of the group

-Share financial obligations

-Share knowledge

-Sustain membership

-Ensure compliance with rules and regulations related to state and county human resources and payroll

-Improve efficiencies for users

-Participate in the user group administration and functions necessary to sustain the group and software systems

-Maintain software solution and vendor relationship(s) to meet the needs of the HR & Payroll User User Group

-Actively encourage representation and input from all members

-Article I: Purpose and Definitions of Members

-Section 1.
-The purposes of the HR & Payroll User Group are to provide direction to the MnCCC Board regarding vendor selection and vendor contracts, to determine and approve changes, modifications, or enhancements to existing software applications, to identify the need for and requirements of new software applications, and to conduct business necessary to the operation of the HR & Payroll User Group.
+The purposes of the HR & Payroll User Group are to provide direction to the MnCCC Board regarding vendor selection and vendor contracts; to determine and approve changes, modifications, or enhancements to existing software applications; to identify the need for and requirements of new software applications; and to conduct business necessary to the operation of the HR & Payroll User Group.

-Section 2.
 Members of the HR & Payroll User Group are either Minnesota governmental entities or their designees.
-Membership in the HR & Payroll User Group shall be defined counties, cities, or agencies that participate in one or more of the contracts of this user group.
+Membership in the HR & Payroll User Group shall be defined as counties, cities, agencies, or Tribal Nations that participate in one or more of the contracts of this user group.

 Article II: Organization and Structure

 Section 1.
+Organization

-The HR & Payroll User Group shall be organized as an HR & Payroll User Group, Standing Committees, and designated Work Groups to conduct the business of the HR & Payroll User Group.
+The HR & Payroll User Group shall be organized as an HR & Payroll User Group, committees, and designated workgroups to conduct the business of the HR & Payroll User Group.

 Section 2.
+Roles and Responsibilities

-The HR & Payroll User Group roles and responsibilities shall include the following:
+The HR & Payroll User Group roles and responsibilities shall be as follows:

-Consists of members of MnCCC and participants of the selected contract(s).
+Consists of members of MnCCC and participants of the selected contract(s)

-Meets a minimum of (6) six times a year to work on policy, contract, and financial issues.
+Meets a minimum of six (6) times a year to work on policy, contract, and financial matters

-Requires a quorum for any action requiring monetary commitment or contractual matters (Quorum consists of 50% of Members plus one.)
+Requires a quorum for any action requiring monetary commitment or contractual matters (quorum consists of the majority of voting members present)

-Address and make decisions on policy, contract, and financial issues.

-Adopt and prescribe procedures for operations
+Adopts and prescribes procedures for operations

-Delegates authority for action to the Standing Committees, and Work Groups including appointing chair/co-chair of workgroups and standing committees

-Assigns issues to specific workgroups to address specific issues.
+Delegates authority for action to committees and workgroups, including appointing chair/co-chair to such committees and workgroups and assigning issues to their respective committees or workgroups to be addressed

-Adopts a budget for the coming fiscal year (calendar) that will meet the needs at an appropriate level of detail for expenditures and revenues.
+Adopts a budget for the coming fiscal year (calendar) that will meet the needs at an appropriate level of detail for expenditures and revenues

 All HR & Payroll User Group Members will be encouraged to provide leadership for officer roles.